-The cost of looking after these types of animals can get particularly expensive.
-It costs us on average about £500 a month in basic feeds, plus another £50 in hay for the sheep.
-We are lucky to have vegetables donated to us from a local supermarket, without this our costs would be even higher.
+The cost of looking after these animals can get particularly expensive.
+We are lucky to have vegetables donated to us from a local supermarket, without this our feed costs would be even higher.
 Farm animals require the same level of care as domestic pets therefore vet bills and medication can prove a huge expense also.

+How long do these animals live?
 Pigs generally live to around 16 years, but this depends on their breed.
-Sheep live to about 12 years; chickens and other small birds can have a life expectancy of 6 years.
+Sheep live to 10 to 12 years; chickens and other small birds can have a life expectancy of 6 years.
 Geese however have been known to live a good 20 years plus!

 Once you’ve decided to take an animal in, what happens next?

-We can only make the decision to bring an animal in when space permits, or when we know that another animal is about to be rehomed.
-The animals we admit are generally brought in to us, and then a disclaimer form is completed.
+We can only make the decision to bring an animal in when space permits.
+The animals we admit are generally brought into us, and then a disclaimer form is completed.
 This means the animal has been legally signed over to us.
-In the case of larger animals such as the pigs and sheep, we will most likely go and collect them ourselves.
+In the case of larger animals such as the pigs and sheep, we may go and collect them ourselves.
 This is because there is additional paperwork to be completed and movement licenses need to be applied for by law.
 Each animal will spend a period of time in isolation before being introduced to the rest of the farm.